 A question we always ask potential clients at the offset of a scoping conversation is, ‘What do you need PR to achieve for your business?’

 All of these answers point towards four fundamental objectives.
-In fact, these key goals are relevant to all businesses; be they short-term rental, technology, property management or none of the above.
+In fact, these key goals are relevant to all businesses; be they short-term rental, technology, property management or something completely different.

 These are the four main driving PR objectives for our clients: